erisaxhelilaj/Python_Projects/Analyzing Marketing Campaigns with pandas/Scripts/Exercises.md

 ### :arrow_forward:`Step 7` - Daily marketing reach by channel

 #### :arrow_right: Exercise 7
-In the previous exercise, I created a ***daily_subscribers*** DataFrame, which contained the number of users who subscribed each day.
+In the previous exercise, I created a **daily_subscribers** DataFrame, which contained the number of users who subscribed each day.
 While this was a great first step, it is challenging to interpret daily trends by looking at a table.
-To make it easier for me and business stakeholders to notice subscriber trends, I will visualize MY results using a line plot.
+To make it easier for me and business stakeholders to notice subscriber trends, I will visualize my results using a line plot.

 ```python